Menu

 Studying in Frankfurt and receiving a degree from a university in Frankfurt is a long-term investment in your career and personal development.
 Besides offering well-recognized, world-class degrees, universities in Frankfurt open the doors to many networking opportunities with people from all walks of life and give direct access to job openings in some of the biggest organizations in the world.

-Frankfurt is home to more than 70,000 students studying undergraduate and postgraduate degrees in the city's eight higher education institutions, some of which are top in specific fields such as the finance sector, arts, and applied sciences.
+Frankfurt is home to nearly 100,000 students studying undergraduate and postgraduate degrees in the city's eight higher education institutions, some of which are top in specific fields such as the finance sector, arts, and applied sciences.
 One of the good things about attending a university in Frankfurt is that the employability odds after university are high, and you are more likely to get a job in your desired field.

 Reasons to study in Frankfurt

 If you are trying to decide where to study in Germany, here are some good reasons why Frankfurt should be at the top of your list.
-First and foremost, you will be joining a big population of international students, which makes the adjustment to the new city smoother as you will meet other students who go through the same concerns and challenges and will be able to understand and support you.
+First and foremost, you will be joining a large population of international students, which will make the adjustment to the new city smoother as you will meet other students who go through the same concerns and challenges and will be able to understand and support you.
 Secondly, Frankfurt offers all degree levels (i.e., Bachelor, Master, Ph.D., graduate diploma) in a wide range of disciplines (e.g., business, finance, natural sciences, engineering, humanities, arts, social sciences, etc.).
-Nevertheless, not all degrees are taught in English, which can be a determining factor in your decision.
-Once you begin your studies, Frankfurt offers many job and internship opportunities at colossal organizations, such as the European Central Bank, Deutsche Bank, Deloitte, and Ernst & Young, to name a few.
-The city is a business and financial center, and students can make the most of this characteristic to gain experience and start developing a professional network in Frankfurt
+It's important, however, to know that not all degrees are taught in English, which can be a determining factor in your decision.
+Once you begin your studies, Frankfurt offers many job and internship opportunities at big organizations, such as the European Central Bank, Deutsche Bank, Deloitte, and Ernst & Young, to name a few.
+The city is a business and financial center, and students can make the most of this characteristic to gain experience and start developing a professional network in Frankfurt.

 Frankfurt's top universities

-The below-mentioned universities are not the only higher education institutions in Frankfurt, but surely they are well-recognized and sought after by many international and German students
+The universities mentioned below are not the only higher education institutions in Frankfurt; they are all well-recognized and sought after by many international and German students.

 Goethe University Frankfurt